Landcruiser87/compare_abstracts/README.md

 ## Disclaimer

-Current product version is 0.2.8.
-Tui folder is currently under construction so run any TUI commands from the backup/0.2.8 folder.
+Current product version is 0.3.0.
+All function in the TUI folder are operational.

 ## Requirements
 - Python >= 3.11